Short URL for this page:

 There was a third company called home guards, whose members were scattered among the various camps of Indians, tributary to San Carlos.
 These reported to the provost officer direct and were under his orders, acting for Capt.
 Crawford.

 There were about ten enlisted men at San Carlos in July 1884, acting as clerks, storekeepers, and hospital attendants.
 The only military organization having station there was "C" Troop, 3rd Cavalry, Capt.
 Crawford's Troop, under Lieut.
-Indicates a West Point graduate and gives his Class.Parker West,12 temporarily absent in mountains.
+Indicates a West Point graduate, Class of 1881: a link to his biographical entry in Cullum's Register.Parker West,12 temporarily absent in mountains.
 It was there only because Capt.
 Crawford happened to be and was not utilized in the police control of the Indians, but was subsequently relieved, leaving only a few enlisted men for duty as indicated above.

 Capt.
 Crawford had immediate control at San Carlos of all Indians tributary to that place.
 Lieut.
-Indicates a West Point graduate and gives his Class.Britton Davis13 was in charge of the Chiricahua Apaches near Fort Apache, and Lieut.
-Indicates a West Point graduate and gives his Class.C.
+Indicates a West Point graduate, Class of 1881: a link to his biographical entry in Cullum's Register.Britton Davis13 was in charge of the Chiricahua Apaches near Fort Apache, and Lieut.
+Indicates a West Point graduate, Class of 1877: a link to his biographical entry in Cullum's Register.C.
 B. Gatewood,14 6th Cavalry, with Lieut.
 Roach,15 1st Infantry, controlled the White Mountain Apaches, with headquarters at Fort Apache, all under command of Capt.
 Crawford, who reported direct to Gen. Crook.
 The latter's interest in and supervision of the reservation was keen and direct and he knew in person all of the prominent Indians as well as many of the young men and enjoyed the perfect confidence of all, never making a promise that he could not fulfill and always keeping one made, whether to help the Indians or to punish them, as the case might be.
 There may have been more successful Indian fighters than Gen. Crook, but in the management of them on their reservations, he was far ahead of any officer that the Army has ever produced.
 His experience with Indians had been continuous during his service, except during the war of 1861 and 1865.
 He had studied their nature and habits; was himself a quiet and retiring man, thoroughly familiar with nature, a great hunter, and perfectly fearless.
 Those Indians who did not like him respected him and trusted him and in turn gave him the full measure of trust to which their conduct entitled them.
 During hostilities he utilized friendly Indians against hostile ones, and, in their reservations, he made them help to govern themselves.

 On the San Carlos reservation were two distinct tribes of Indians, the Mojaves and Yumas constituting one, and the Apaches, of different appearance and language, the other.
 The latter were designated according to the locality formerly most frequented by them, as San Carlos, Tonto, White Mountain, and Chiricahua.